|A Project of the Robert H. Gore, Jr. Numismatic Endowment

 All texts, image scans, descriptions, organization and updating of the material are the responsibility of Louis Jordan.
 In December of 1998 James C. Spilman and the Colonial Newsletter Foundation agreed to act as image coordinator.
 We hope to add images scanned from photographs or slides, for all available varieties of colonial coinage (and currencies for the companion Colonial Currency site).
 Christian Dupont assisted with weighing and measuring several of the coins as well as supervising the technical functions performed by our student assistants.
 Andy Brenner and Bob Crocco created the database program and designed the search engine; Josh Hogan loaded the text into the database and worked on linking pages; Paul Krasicky continued with the page linking and did basic site management; John Roach created the navigational buttons at the bottom of each page and Jennifer Sullivan worked on graphic design and assisted with coin presentation, adding the copper background to several of the darker coins.
 The project was put on the web in November 1997 both as a database and as HTML pages.
 There will be regular additions and updates (to both the database and the HTML pages).
 Phil Mossman read a printout of the introductory sections from Commodity Money through the Atlee commentary as it appeared on September 10, 1998 and made several suggestions for improvements.
 His assistance has help to improve the consistency and accuracy of this presentation.
 In November 1998 Ken Berger made several perceptive suggestions and corrected some errors in the sections on: commodity money, wampum, all of the Spanish silver sections and on the Silver Rider and Rix Dollars.
 In April,1999 Matthew Ring redesigned and implemented the navigational buttons as they now appear.

-Please direct your questions or comments to Louis Jordan - Click here for e-mail
+Please direct your questions or comments to Special Collections - Click here for e-mail

 telephone: (574) 631-0290